virtusize/virtusize.github.io/_sources/integration-guide/product-types.txt

 towards supporting more types.
 This list is the latest up-to-date list of the supported product types.

-Each type has a set of measurements, some measurements are marked as required and represent the minimal subset of measurements that have to be provided.
+Each type has a set of measurements.
+Some measurements are marked as required and represent the minimal subset of measurements that have to be provided.